anzio-girls-are-supreme-to-your-tastes/WarthunderSoundMods/README.md

 2. __Littorio Naval voice__

 # Windows Scrpits to make life easier
+these scripts are intended to be called from the working directory and will output into either the CONVERT or OUTPUT directory then clean any intermediate files.
 1. __azur_raw_bgm_covert__
 Convert azur lane's game bgm data to wav.
 Dependencies: VGMToolbox & VGAudioCli